 Taxotere Hair Loss Lawsuits

-The Driscoll Firm, P.C., is working to assist women who are dealing with permanent alopecia (hair loss) after using the chemotherapy drug Taxotere as part of cancer treatment.
+The Driscoll Firm, LLC, is working to assist women who are dealing with permanent alopecia (hair loss) after using the chemotherapy drug Taxotere as part of cancer treatment.
 Hundreds of Taxotere lawsuits have been consolidated as multi-district litigation (MDL).
 Affected women may join them as settlement negotiations move forward, or may initiate their own lawsuits.

 Temporary hair loss commonly occurs during chemotherapy.
 But plaintiffs in Taxotere lawsuits say the drug is more likely than other chemo drugs to cause permanent hair loss.